-In a world of smart speakers from Google, Amazon and Apple, Samsung is quietly make wireless accessories that are simply designed to be used with your smartphone or tablets.
+In a world of smart speakers from Google, Amazon, and Apple, Samsung is quietly making wireless accessories that are simply designed to be used on your smartphone or tablets.
 While we can guess with almost 100% certainty that Samsung is making a smart Bixby speaker, it still hasn’t breached that market yet.
 Samsung has a speaker that may not be smart in the sense that it can answer questions, but it has the ability to play music through Bluetooth while putting on a show with a built-in LED lamp.
 It’s called the Samsung Wireless Speaker Bottle design and it’s priced relatively affordable starting at $49.99 at several retailers.

 This speaker isn’t something you’d expect to find from Samsung who is typically known for its high-end product line.
 The Speaker Bottle design is a budget category speaker, but it offers much more with its LED lighting features.
 But before we get into the lights, we need to talk about the speaker first.
 It’s small.
 Most of the Speaker Bottle is the top portion of the light which leaves a small amount for the speaker.
 If you were to remove the light, the speaker portion would be just larger than a hockey puck.
 The speaker’s sound output is small too due to its physical size.
 It lacks bass, but it’s more than capable of being a personal wireless speaker.

 I’ve used my Speaker Bottle to listen to music on the patio or while I’m in bed, and I never find the sound to be lacking in these situations.
 Despite its lack of bass, it is still quite clear and detailed.
 I especially enjoy listening to audio books and news podcasts on this speaker more than music.